XLSForm/xlsform.github.io/xlsform-standard.md

 The above example is a list of household members, containing their name and age.
 The form will ask the name and age of the first household member, and then ask if the user wants to add another member.
 If so, the form will repeat each question for the second household member and so on.

-Please look at the [Delivery Outcome](https://docs.google.com/spreadsheets/d/1_gCJml_FzJ4qiLU-yc67x1iu_GL-hfU3H8-HvINsIoE/edit?usp=sharing) XLSForm that shows how to create repeating group questions.
+Please look at the [delivery_outcome](https://docs.google.com/spreadsheets/d/1_gCJml_FzJ4qiLU-yc67x1iu_GL-hfU3H8-HvINsIoE/edit?usp=sharing) XLSForm that shows how to create repeating group questions.

 ### Multiple Language Support
 It’s easy to add multiple languages to a survey.
 You simply have to name your **label::language1**,  **label::language2**, etc., and your surveys will be available in multiple languages.
 See the example below.
 To select a different language on the phone, press the **Menu** key, and the**Change Language** option.
 For the form below, English and Español will show up as the possible options.